JNPyles/Neural-Networks-from-Scratch/README.md

 Note: The NumPy transpose operation only works on a NumPy array, which is why the weights are converted into a NumPy array above.

+#### Multiple Layers
+When there are multiple layers, the output of one layer becomes the input to the next layer.
+As mentioned above, the output matrix for a layer consists of the samples in the first dimension (rows), and the neurons in the second dimension (columns).
+Each neuron is fully connected to the neurons in the next layer, with each connection represented by a weight.
+So, when performing the matrix multiplication between the layers, the second layer's first dimension must contain the weights, which match the number of neurons in the previous layer.
+For this reason, we again must perform a transposition.

+Example calculating the output of two fully-connected layers:

+    layer_1_outputs = np.dot(inputs, np.array(weights).T) + biases
+    layer_2_outputs = np.dot(layer_1_outputs, np.array(weights2).T) + biases2